 Here is a list of books and cards which are wonderful for early readers.
-They are applying to child’s interest, sweet and short, engaging and are great for using in a Montessori environment.
+They are applying to child’s interests, sweet and short, engaging, and are great for using in a Montessori environment.

 You can find cards available here

 Bob Books Series.
 This is a widely excepted and loved series for early readers.
 It begins with my First Bob Books; Pre-reading Skills.

 Expanding upon the Bob Books method and philosophy, these brand new sets offer children and their parents simple and satisfying tools that lay an important foundation for reading readiness.
 My First Bob Books:Alphabet helps children match sounds to letters, letters to words, and words to a story through the introduction of uppercase and lowercase letters and initial letter sounds.
 My First Bob Books: Pre-Reading Skills uses humorous read-aloud stories to introduce spatial, relational and sequencing concepts that kids need in preparation for reading.